 Remember, representation is a sacred promise made between two parties.
 One party can’t dictate the terms of the relationship – it must be mutually understood and agreed upon.
 And, all agents must always work in the best interests of their clients in all dealings.
 The promises made should not be taken lightly, and should not be something that you consider changing without considerable care.

-Thanks to Catherine Taylor, MAR Legal Counsel and Peter West, realtor for Redstones in Willenhall for weighing in on this subject.
+Thanks to Catherine Taylor, MAR Legal Counsel and Peter West, Instructor/REALTOR for weighing in on this subject.